mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

                 .linear(self.fc2)
                 .log_softmax()
         }
-        // Method chaining doesn't preclude the use of temporaries
+        // Method chaining doesn't preclude the use of temporaries.
-        // one can lay out the forward function in the same way as
+        // One can lay out the forward function in the same way as
         // the first example whilst chaining methods. fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
             let training = self.delegate.training;